nholmes26/d3NutrApp/README.md

 - Users simply select the gender/age option that they fall under, and then enter foods consumed (measured in grams)
 - Unique ability to display progress towards nutritional goals in percentages, rather than specific counts
 - This enables intake tracking WITHOUT ever displaying any calorie counts, hopefully preventing potentially triggering effects intake tracking can have on users that have struggled with eating disorders
-- For those that do with to see counts, easy to switch with a simple dropdown in the top right corner
+- For those that do wish to see counts, easy to switch with a simple dropdown in the top right corner
 <br /> <br />
 Data: